AlexanderSaid/React-Anime-App/README.md

 * Using routes to navigate the app.
 * Home route displays some Top, Streaming now, and Upcoming shows with links to discover more.
-* Discover route fetching more shows for previous categories.
+* Discover route fetching more shows with pagination.
 * Each show-card is linked to Description route.
 * Description route display detailed info over each show.
 * About page.